giovxn/Student-Grades_Management-System/README.md

-# Student-Grades_Management-System
+# Student-Grades-Management-System
 This project demonstrates a solid understanding of data structures and related programming concepts.

-The Student Grades Management System is a system that takes students information including name, student id and their enrolment type.
+The **Student Grades Management System** is a system that takes students information including name, student id and their enrolment type.
 The author of this assignment submission is Giovanni Icasiano Jr, a student in Murdoch University.
 The date when this document was created is 27th of July 2024.
 The main java files names are Student.java, Student_Course.java, Student_Research.java, Unit.java, Unit_Course.java, TestStudent.java, student.csv, studentMarks.csv.

 The Student Grades Management System is designed to manage student information, including names, student IDs, and enrollment types.
 The system reads data from CSV files, processes the information, and provides functionalities like sorting and reporting grades.
 Assumptions include that input data in the CSV files is correctly formatted and that the program will output sorted student lists and grade reports based on this input.

 ==============================================================================================

-How to use the program:
+**How to use the program:**
 - Once you are presented with a menu, you can choose out of the 8 menu choices on what you would like to do with the program.
   - It is recommended to store studentMarks.csv to database before to use the programs full capabilities (press 2 then type studentMarks.csv).
 - Once the student marks were successfully stored, you can choose any of the menu choices to its full capabilities!